 There have been consistent and alarming reports of abuse (sexual and otherwise), including of those living in the community and of gay and lesbian people.
 There has been at least one death as a result of delays in medical treatment and multiple incidents evidencing woefully inadequate health care.
 Episodes of self-harm have been escalating, most tragically with the self-immolation of two people in recent weeks, ending in the death of another man in Nauru.
 Yet, despite repeated international condemnation and significant opposition and protests, both major parties have refused to change the policy of offshore processing.

 Two legal challenges in Australia to the constitutionality of offshore processing in PNG and Nauru failed, most recently in February 2016 following the rushed passage of validating legislation during proceedings.
 However, 267 people transferred to Australia for medical treatment have so far remained in Australia following national protests in February 2016.

 In 2015, the “regional processing centre” on Nauru transitioned to “open centre” status, lifting restrictions on freedom of movement but, due to a lack of housing, recognised refugees remain in the processing centre, although the exact figure is not on the public record.

-In April 2016, PNG’s Supreme Court ruled that the forced transfer and detention of asylum seekers on Manus Island were unconstitutional.
+In April 2016, PNG’s Supreme Court ruled that the forced transfer and detention of people seeking asylum on Manus Island were unconstitutional.
 The Australian Government, and the Labor Opposition, continue to rule out bringing the people held on Manus Island to Australia.
 New Zealand’s previous offer to resettle 150 refugees within its existing quotas has so far been refused by the Australian Government.
-In May 2016, litigation was commenced in the High Court of Australia and in PNG to require the refugees and asylum seekers to be brought to Australia but there does not appear to be any immediate resolution to the issue.
+In May 2016, litigation was commenced in the High Court of Australia and in PNG to require the refugees and people seeking asylum to be brought to Australia but there does not appear to be any immediate resolution to the issue.